Thresholds

 Repetition does not create access.

-It stabilizes what is already available.
+It stabilizes familiarity with what is already available.

 This is not about becoming more intense.